Don Pasquale: Act 1

 Norina sits alone, reading a book.
 She recites a passage, before laughing at the situation described and reflecting on her own temperament (So anch'io la virtù magica – "I too know your magical virtues").
-She is in cahoots with Dr. Malatesta and impatiently waits for him to come and explain his plan at which he had only hinted.
+She is in cahoots with Dr. Malatesta and impatiently waits for him to come and explain his plan at which he had only hinted at.
 A servant delivers the letter from Ernesto, which she quickly reads and is instantly dismayed.

 Malatesta arrives to explain the stratagem, but Norina cuts him off and hands him the letter, which he reads aloud: Ernesto has announced his intention to leave Rome, and Europe altogether.
 Malatesta reassures her, saying that he has adapted his plan: Norina shall play the part of Malatesta's sister.
 Having arranged for his cousin to act as a notary, they will easily deceive the Don.
 Norina consents to play her part in the deception, and they discuss her strategies in a lively duet (Pronta son; purch'io non manchi – "I am ready; if I do not miss").